Structured coalescents, coagulation equations and multi-type branching processes: Model and main results

 \subsection{Stochastic representation}

-In this section we provide stochastic representations to the coagulation equations obtained in the previous section.
-We provide here the derivation only on the large sampling case; the critical sampling case will be treated analogously in Appendix~\ref{secuniquenessd>1}.
-Therefore, throughout this section, we assume that $\gamma_{K} \to \infty$ as $K \to \infty$. \\
+In this section, we generalize the stochastic representation established for the coagulation equation in the one-dimensional critical-sampling regime to the solutions of the coagulation equations obtained in the previous section.
+We derive these representations in the large-sampling regime; the critical-sampling regime is treated analogously in Appendix~\ref{secuniquenessd>1}.
+Throughout the remainder of this section, we therefore assume that $\gamma_K \to \infty$ as $K \to \infty$.\\